 About the Conservancy

-The Legislature created the Coastal Conservancy as part of the state’s Coastal Zone Management Program out of recognition that not all problems can be solved through regulation.
-The Coastal Conservancy’s work complements that of the California Coastal Commission and the San Francisco Bay Conservation and Development Commission two agencies that regulate land use along the coast and around San Francisco Bay.
+The Coastal Conservancy is one of ten State conservancies within the California Natural Resources Agency.
+Its work complements that of the California Coastal Commission and the San Francisco Bay Conservation and Development Commission, which regulate land use along the coast and around San Francisco Bay.